 - Permies: The forums over at permies.com are a great place to ask questions and get help.

 - Facebook groups: Do a search for foraging groups on Facebook.
 You may find one that is focused on foraging in your area.

 - Falling Fruit: This site focuses on urban foraging.

 - Wild Edible: A site to learn more about wild edible plants.

 - Edible Wild Food: Another site to learn about wild edible plants.

 These resources can help you make a list of native wild vegetables in your area.
 Once you’ve done that, the next step is to locate these plants.
 If you’re lucky, there will be native plant nurseries in your area that sell them.
 Try googling “native plant nursery + [the closest city to you, or your state]” to find the ones in your area.

 Another option is to go out to wild areas and collect seeds or cuttings from wild plants.
-You can potentially dig up plants for transplanting back on your property, but I recommend only doing this on roadsides or in areas that are slated for development.
+You can potentially salvage the plants by digging them up and transplanting back on your property, but I recommend only doing this on roadsides or in areas that are slated for development.
 This way, you avoid damaging the natural environment.

 You might also be able to find wild foods that are already growing on your property, that you never knew about.
 You can start promoting these plants, and even transplanting them to your garden.
 Or just forage them as you walk around your property.